GSA-TTS/datagov-brokerpak-smtp/README.md

       notification_webhook: https://my.server.gov/notifications/ses
 ```

+Included in the bind credentials will be the Amazon ARNs for `bounce_topic_arn`, `complaint_topic_arn`, and `delivery_topic_arn`.
+These can be used to
+validate the incoming webhooks as coming from the correct source, and help determine between the three message types your webhook will be receiving.
+They can
+be ignored if you are not using the feedback notifications.

 If you are sure that you will not be using feedback notifications, you can prevent the SNS topics from being created by adding `"enable_feedback_notifications": false` to the provisioning parameters

 ## Development Prerequisites